Updated: Feb 13

 Stop smoking and do not be around people who smoke.
 Avoid medicinal drugs.
-Studies reveal that caffeine can prevent pregnancy from beginning.
+Studies reveal that caffeine can prevent pregnancy from the beginning.
 In addition, decaffeinated coffee has been linked to spontaneous abortion.
 It is suspected that the cause is the tannic acid in coffee and black tea.
-Women who drink alcohol can prevent implantation of the fertilized egg in their womb.
+Women who drink alcohol can prevent the implantation of the fertilized egg in their womb.

-Helpful herbs include black cohosh, red clover, yellow dock, wild yam, chamomile, skullcap, dong quai.
+Helpful herbs include black cohosh, red clover, yellow dock, wild yam, chamomile, skullcap, Dong Quai.
 Black cohosh balances hormones.
-False unicorn, wild yam, dong quai help increase fertility.
+False unicorn, wild yam, dong Quai help increase fertility.